 If you're still having trouble, the next step is to uninstall and reinstall the Code42 app.

 Check for port conflicts

 If the Code42 service still does not connect, verify that another application is not already using the required ports.
 While these ports may not be required all of the time, the Code42 service still must prepare them for use.

-If you are using a Windows device and the recommended solutions for all platforms didn't resolve the problem, try the following solutions for Windows.
+If you are using a Windows device and the recommended solutions for all operating systems didn't resolve the problem, verify that the Code42 service is enabled.

 - Locate and open the Services program: Type services.msc into the Start menu search bar and click Enter.

 The Code42 CrashPlan Backup Service Properties window opens.

 - Ensure that the Startup Type is set to Automatic (Delayed Start).